joshjohanning/joshjohanning.github.io/README.md

 1. Rebase the number of commits you just brought in (you should see icon in VS Code): `git rebase -i HEAD~16`
     - Leave the top commit as `pick` but change the rest to `squash`
     - Update the commit message as appropriate
-1. Update author: `git commit --amend --author "Josh Johanning <joshjohanning@github.com>"`
+1. Update author and commit time: `git commit --amend --author "Josh Johanning <joshjohanning@github.com>" --date=now`
-1. Update commit time: `git commit --date=now --amend`
 1. [Test changes locally before pushing](#building--testing-locally)

 ## Building / Testing Locally